hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 ## Task: `create_pr`

 Creates a PR in Github.
+If the `source_branch` does not exist, it will be created.
+Note that if the `source_branch` and `target_branch` have no difference in commits, this will create an empty commit.

 ```yaml
 tasks: